UIUC-iSchool-DataViz/is445_bcubcg_fall2024/week09/lecture08p2.md

 ## Basic Javascript

-We will go over a few things, and then move on to vega-lite.

-We'll use JavaScript mostly to "wrap" vega-lite around HTML elements.
+We'll use JavaScript mostly to "wrap" vega-lite around HTML elements, so won't make use of it directly, but the syntax is similar to Python:

 ```
 var myArray = [1, 2, 3, 4];